-The Preliminary Official Statement of the County with respect to the Bonds will be supplied to prospective bidders upon request made to the Chief Financial Officer of St. Mary's County, 41770 Baldridge Street, Leonardtown, Maryland 20650, or from the financial advisor to the County, Wye River Group, Incorporated, 122 Severn Avenue, Annapolis, Maryland 21403 or by telephone (410) 267-8811.
+The Preliminary Official Statement of the County with respect to the Bonds will be supplied to prospective bidders upon request made to the Chief Financial Officer of St. Mary's County, 41770 Baldridge Street, Leonardtown, Maryland 20650, or from the financial advisor to the County, First Tryon Advisors d/b/a Wye River Group, 122 Severn Avenue, Annapolis, Maryland 21403 or by telephone (410) 267-8811.